Harvey Pekar: Life

 His second wife was Helen Lark Hall, who appeared (as "Lark") in a number of early issues of American Splendor.
 They married in 1977.
 According to Crumb again (and as dramatized in the American Splendor film), "...she was trying to have a career in academia and Harvey would embarrass her.
 They'd go to these academic cocktail parties and Harvey would deliberately antagonize these professors.
 He thought the whole academia thing was bullshit.
 So he used to embarrass her and she'd become angry at him until finally she gave up on him."
-They divorced in 1981.
+They divorced in 1982.

-Pekar's third wife, whom he married in 1984, was writer Joyce Brabner who became a regular character in American Splendor and to whom he remained married until his death.
+Pekar's third wife, whom he married in 1983, was writer Joyce Brabner who became a regular character in American Splendor and to whom he remained married until his death.

 In 1990, as described by Publishers Weekly, "Pekar was diagnosed with lymphoma and needed chemotherapy.
 By the time the disease was discovered, the couple was in the midst of buying a house (a tremendous worry to Pekar, who fretted about both the money and corruptions of bourgeois creature comforts)."
 After Pekar's recovery, he and Brabner collaborated on Our Cancer Year (released in 1994), a graphic novel account of that experience, as well as his harrowing yet successful treatment.

 Around this same time, Brabner and Pekar became guardians of a young girl, Danielle Batone, when she was nine years old.
 Danielle became the couple's foster daughter and eventually became a recurring character in American Splendor as well.

+After his 2001 retirement, Pekar increasingly relied on freelance and collaborative book-length projects for income, as his earlier self-published work had often generated limited financial return.

 Pekar lived in Cleveland Heights, Ohio, with Brabner and Batone.